-Thank you to Melissa’s produce and Le Creuset for sponsoring this post.
-I received product to create and display the recipe.
+Thank you to Melissa’s Produce and Le Creuset for sponsoring this post.
+I received products to create and display the recipe.
 All opinions are my own.

 While Spring produce seems to get the lion’s share of attention – think pea shoots and fiddlehead ferns – or Summer’s produce – think corn, zucchini, and watermelon, Fall’s fabulous produce is sandwiched between the glut of pumpkin spice and apple recipes for Halloween and the sweets-heavy holiday season.

 This year, I’m featuring some fall produce from Melissa’s Produce.
 The box included a variety of squash – acorn, delicata and butternut, baby beets, chestnuts, shallots, pearl onions, celery root, fennel, garlic, fingerling potato assortment, dried guajillo chilis, persimmons, pears, and pomegranates, oh my!
 It was hard to decide what to make.